KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 made conceivable under a single trans-structural allowance —
 **Zenon**, the Unknown Principle.

-Under this allowance, two Trees unfold:
+By this allowance, two Trees unfold:

 - **The Aionic Tree** — rooted in Zero,
   moving through **centropic stages**,